The Millstone (novel): Title

-Drabble has acknowledged the source of the title to be in Christ's words: "But whoso shall offend one of these little ones who believe in me, it were better that a millstone were hanged about his neck and that he were drowned in the depth of the sea" (Matthew 18:6).
+Drabble has acknowledged the Biblical source of the title is in Christ's words: "But whoso shall offend one of these little ones who believe in me, it were better that a millstone were hanged about his neck and that he were drowned in the depth of the sea" (Matthew 18:6).
 The parallel between Christ's words and the plot of the novel is established through the innocent though illegitimate baby, Octavia, the "little one", who is subject to harm, her congenital heart defect rendering her vulnerable in the extreme.
 Christ's warning of punishment to would-be agents of harm is echoed in the fiercely loving protectiveness of Rosamund, the child's mother.
 The Millstone, Drabble said in 2011, is about how maternity "changes you into something fiercer than you were before."

 Three of Drabble's first six novels have Biblical titles – a remnant perhaps of her Quaker education.
 The Millstone was the first, the other two being Jerusalem the Golden (1967) and The Needle's Eye (1972).